 What You Need to Know About Nonprofit Taxes

-Even though a nonprofit doesn’t have to pay taxes, you still have to file your taxes annually with the IRS.
+Even though a nonprofit corporation doesn’t have to pay taxes, you still have to file your taxes annually with the IRS.
 Because losing your nonprofit status has so many tax consequences, it’s important to keep financial records current and accurate.

 Tax-exempt status is not automatic and can be denied.
 Application for tax-exempt status has to be made with both Federal and State authorities.